SEO tips and tricks implemented effectively on your website work to improve organic search engine rankings, helping you generate more qualified leads.

 After you enter a search query on Google, for example, the results you’re shown accumulate on Search Engine Results Pages (SERPs).
 Searchers rarely move past the first results page, so this is the ideal place for your content to rank.

-Google uses approximately when considering how to rank pages.
+Google uses approximately 200 different factors when considering how to rank pages.
 Those ranking factors come from the search engine’s mission to show the searcher results that are relevant to what they’re looking for.
 After all, the sole purpose of a search engine is to answer the questions put forth by searchers.
 Your website and content succeed on search engines when they focus on the searcher and their quest to find answers or insights.

 How do you know if a search engine will give your site the authority to rank well?